akarve/bipsea/README.md

 This is **BETA SOFTWARE**.
 Use it at your own risk.

-Please carefully test and ensure that generated seeds work as desired before trusting large quantities of coin to its output.
+Please carefully test and ensure that generated seeds work as desired before trusting large quantities of coin to its mnemonics.

 Or, better yet, read the code and see if you think it's correct (*pull requests welcome*).